AceVanCleef/ivis_religious_denominations_in_switzerland/README.md

 * Allocating a different color to each line might help to read the graph more easily.
 * Following the x-Axis of the graph, only slight changes are noticeable.
 * Selecting which years to display doesn't offer any benefit.
-* Since some lines of the graph align closeby each other, it might be helpful to be able to zoom in.
+* Some lines of the graph align closeby each other.
+Being able to zoom it might help in reading the graph more easily.

 Due to time constraints, the following changes have been made.
 * Capitalization has been corrected.